Doris404/Study-paper-channel/weak supervision/README.md

-### Labeling data  is expensive which makes weak supervision necssary.
+### Labeling data  is expensive which makes weak supervision necessary.

 ### For this part:
 - A blog on CSDN with title "Weak Supervision 2019" : https://blog.csdn.net/lyxleft/article/details/89742685